rackerlabs/technical-blog/_posts/2019-12-06-personalizing-the-retail-experience-with-salesforce.md

 [Salesforce Marketing Cloud](https://www.salesforce.com/products/marketing-cloud/overview/) makes up a significant part of Salesforce Retail.
 The full Marketing Cloud platform allows you to provide the same exceptional personalization experience across email, mobile, web, and social channels.
 This Journey Mapping capability not only only helps you observe the customer journey from start to finish&mdash;it also allows you to engage with your customers at every step along the path from lead to loyalty.

 Einstein Engagement Scoring is another valuable feature of Salesforce Marketing Cloud.
 It allows you to leverage AI to gather key demographic, behavioral, and contextual customer data.
 You can find new customers and continually deliver experiences that are unique to every shopper's journey.
-Einstein Engagment Scoring also helps you develop both e-commerce and in-store purchasing options to suit customer needs and boost your revenue.
+Einstein Engagement Scoring also helps you develop both e-commerce and in-store purchasing options to suit customer needs and boost your revenue.

 ### Upgrade your customer experience with a consulting partner